 Eddie Staub is Founder and Executive Director of Eagle Ranch, a community uniquely designed to help make life better for children and families going through a crisis.
-For more than 30 years, Eagle Ranch has served as Georgia’s foremost family reunification program.
+For nearly 35 years, Eagle Ranch has served as Georgia’s foremost family reunification program.

 Born and raised in Birmingham, Alabama, Eddie graduated with a B.S. in Science Education from Auburn University and was a member of the varsity baseball team.
 He also has a master’s degree in Physiology from Auburn.

 Eddie has participated in Leadership Georgia and has been honored for Eagle Ranch’s contributions to youth and families throughout Georgia.
 He has appeared on local and national broadcasts, including CNN, and has been the subject of print media outlets including Southern Living and the Atlanta Journal Constitution, among others.
 He is a regular speaker at civic clubs, churches and community organizations throughout the Southeast.

 Eddie is married to the former Kayanne Morris of Atlanta, and they have five children.

 Eagle Ranch is one of Georgia’s largest residential programs for children in crisis, serving North Georgia and Metro Atlanta since 1985.
 Families turn to Eagle Ranch when life becomes a daily struggle with their child.
 We address behavioral, academic, emotional and social challenges that families have difficulty resolving on their own.